-The Facility Maintenance Committee, chaired by Andrew Patton, provides an environment conducive to the development of all Society members and visitors.
+The Facility Maintenance Committee, chaired by Sam Chapdelaine, provides an environment conducive to the development of all Society members and visitors.
 They act as caretakers of the Alberta Centre for Peace and Meditation – our spiritual home, and treat it and all it contains as sacred.

 The Governance Committee, chaired by Bryony Lorimer, oversees the functioning of the Society through appropriate Bylaws and policies, and in compliance with applicable legislation.

-The Membership Committee, chaired by Sarah Pearce, Gillian Patton, and Erica Holm looks after Society members and membership issues.
+The Membership Committee, co-chaired by Sarah Pearce, Gillian Patton, and Erica Holm looks after Society members and membership issues.

 The Office Team, chaired by Gillian Patton, Office Manager, administers the operation of the office of the Society located in the Alberta Centre for Peace and Meditation, and deals with Society membership and program registration.
 Gillian Patton, Chair, Office Team/Office Manager.

 The Support our Sangha (SOS) Committee, chaired by Andrea Ibarra, facilitates optimal use of volunteer resources.

 In addition, there are Retreat/Event Coordinating Committees that organize and oversee our retreats (such as Calm Abiding Retreats and Shantideva Retreats) and events (such as the annual Tibetan Bazaar cultural festival, and visits by Tibetan teachers and monasteries).